A Discontinuous Galerkin Fast Spectral Method for the Full Boltzmann Equation with General Collision Kernels: Discontinuous Galerkin formulation

 where $K$ is the number of unknowns in the element also known as local degree of freedom.
 The task is to determine the coefficients $\mathcal{F}_l^{i,j}$ of the expansion for all elements.
 Therefore, the complexity of the problem is proportional to the number of velocity nodes, the number of spatial elements, the order of basis functions, and the number of time integration steps.
 Due to the multi-dimensionality of the problem, and the typical size of phase space considered in the current work (order of millions), parallel computation is highly desirable.

 In finite element setting, the information is exchanged between two-adjacent elements using the shared nodes between them.
-The DG method, in contrast to the classical finite element method that relies on global stiffness matrices, duplicates the values that are shared between the elements. \drTwo{To determine a unique value at the shared nodes} \arTwo{To connect the elements at the shared nodes}, DG introduces monotone interface flux (as in finite volume method).
-It is this flux that allows element-to-element decoupling, \drTwo{maintain unique-solution value at shared nodes}\arTwo{recovers a meaningful global solution}, and allows for explicit time stepping (see \cite{hesthaven2007nodal}).
+The DG method, in contrast to the classical finite element method that relies on global stiffness matrices, duplicates the values that are shared between the elements.
+To connect the elements at the shared nodes, DG introduces monotone interface flux (as in finite volume method).
+It is this flux that allows element-to-element decoupling, recovers a meaningful global solution, and allows for explicit time stepping (see \cite{hesthaven2007nodal}).
 It is this element-to-element decoupling and element local-nature of the DG method that makes it amenable to strong scaling on parallel processors, and therefore our choice of spatial discretization scheme.